uzumstanley/How-to-Avoid-Data-Bias/README.md

 • A biased dataset does not accurately represent a model's use case, resulting in skewed outcomes, low accuracy levels, and analytical errors.

+• In general, training data for machine learning projects has to be representative of the real world.

+• This is important because this data is how the machine learns to do its job.

+• Data bias can occur in a range of areas, from human reporting and selection bias to algorithmic and interpretation bias.